-- Ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g. - Child protection policy in place - Staff behaviour policy (called employee code of conduct in this school) - o Part One, OR - Annex A (the following is a condensed version of Part One of Keeping Children Safe in Education.
-It can be provided (instead of Part One) to those staff who do not directly work with children (if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children) of KCSiE (DfE, 2021) - Annex B KCSiE (DfE 2021) on specific safeguarding issues - Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction - Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college is safeguarding arrangements.
+• ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g.

+-Child protection policy in place

+-Staff behaviour policy (sometimes called employee code of conduct)

+-Part one, OR Annex A (The following is a condensed version of Part one of Keeping children safe in education).

+It can be provided (instead of Part one) to those staff who do not directly work with children (if the trustees or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.) of KCSiE (DfE, 2022) - Annex B KCSIE (DfE, 2022) on specific safeguarding issues -Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction

+• Trustees and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-The nominated governor for child protection is:
+The nominated Chair of Trustees management committee for child protection is: